 In studies published in the journal Psychoneuroendocrinology, researchers from the University of British Columbia in Canada examined if the anxiolytic and antidepressant effects of estrogen implicated the ECS and found that estrogen treatment resulted in a significant decrease in anxiety levels.
 They also found that co-treatment with the CB1 receptor antagonist reversed these effects.
 The results suggest that endocannabinoids are integral to fighting the effects of estrogen loss.

 They concluded that estrogen may elicit changes in emotional behavior through an endocannabinoid mechanism.
 Although there have been no studies on the subject to date, CBD’s mechanisms of action could open up doors to new research into relieving at lease some of the symptoms of menopause, such as osteoporosis, anxiety and depression.

 Here at IwantmyCBD.org, we are dedicated to ensuring your right to obtain CBD legally.
 We are working hard to make sure CBD rich hemp oil remains a dietary supplement.
 To see what we are up to, sign up for the I want my CBD Newsletter.
 If you feel that CBD is right for you and want to join the fight to protect your access to CBD, you can help by liking us on Facebook, or following us on Twitter or Pinterest.
 Join us in spreading the word on CBD and let’s keep the momentum going!

-Next Article: Researchers Excited About CBD Treatments for Acne
+Next Article: Natural Cannabidiol (CBD) Treatments for Acne